campaign-layer/origin-sdk/README.md

 # React

 The React components and hooks can be imported as ES6 modules.
-The example below shows how to set up the CampProvider and subsequently use the the provided hooks and components.
+The example below shows how to set up the `CampProvider` component and subsequently use the the provided hooks and components.

 ```js
 // main.jsx